 Many Canadians are interested in selling products online, either with their own website or through eBay and Amazon.
 Drop shipping provides a low-risk option for starting an online business in Canada.
 Today’s supplier portals (gateways) and apps make it really easy to find and sell millions of products globally.
 The most difficult part is choosing […]

 Drop shipping is a simple enough concept.
-You make arrangements with a wholesale supplier or manufacturer to sell their products direct online, as opposed to having an inventory of products in your physical location.
-You can offer these products on your own website, or via online auctions like eBay, or through a sellers’ market like […]
+You make arrangements with a wholesale supplier, manufacturer or distributor to sell their products direct online, as opposed to having an inventory of products in your physical location.
+You can offer these products on your own website, or via online auctions like eBay, or through a sellers’ market […]

 When I first started working online way back in the 90’s, getting a fully-featured online store meant hiring a programmer (or a team of programmers) to build one.
 Additionally, you would need a designer because the programmer would only focus on the store functionality.
 The overall launch expense was enormous, but it only began with […]